saralkbhagat/sarals-ethnic-store/README.md

 ## EcomStore

 Developed an e-commerce ethnic clothing online store.
-This website uses React framework for front-end, Express for back-end and MongoDB as database.
-Deployed Website link: https://sarals-ethnic-wear.herokuapp.com/
+This website uses React framework for front-end, Express for back-end and MongoDB for database.
+Deployed Website Link: https://sarals-ethnic-wear.herokuapp.com/